 The Active Lives Children and Young People Survey, carried out nationally throughout the school year, asks children aged between five and 16 years old about how much physical activity they take part in, both in and out of school.
 You can browse the Sussex results by local authority below.
-Sport England’s detailed national report is available here and a detailed report on children’s attitudes towards sport and physical activity is available here.
-Our report on the results in Sussex is here.
+Unfortunately the Covid-19 pandemic interrupted survey collection in academic years 2019-20 and 2020-21 so local data is not always available for these years.
+Sport England’s detailed national report is available here and reports on children’s attitudes towards sport and physical activity is available here.
+Our report on the results in Sussex in 2017-18 is here.

 Interpreting the results for your area